Incognito mode can be a powerful tool to help protect our privacy online.

 One way to mitigate this data loss and protect your privacy is to browse the internet in incognito mode.

 What is Incognito Mode?

 Incognito Mode is an online privacy feature that prevents your browsing history from being stored.
-When you browse the web in a regular window, the browser stores the URL of every page you visit and retains that information even after you’ve closed the window down.
+When you browse the web in a regular window, by default the browser stores the URL of every page you visit and retains that information even after you’ve closed the window down.
 This means you can easily access the same pages at a later date without too much trawling about.